google-deepmind/dqn_zoo/README.md

 ## Goals

-*   Serve as collection of reference implementions of DQN-based agents developed at DeepMind.
+*   Serve as a collection of reference implementations of DQN-based agents developed at DeepMind.
 *   Reproduce results reported in papers, on average.
 *   Implement agents purely in Python, using JAX, Haiku and RLax.
 *   Have minimal dependencies.